Income inequality: Inequality undermines economic opportunity and prosperity.

 Strategy in Action

 Washington, DC's EITC lifts the incomes of low-wage workers.
 Tax policy is an important tool for reducing inequality and the Earned Income Tax Credit (EITC) plays a major role in boosting incomes and encouraging work for low-income working families.
-In 2017, the federal EITC program helped lift an estimated 5.7 million US families out of poverty.
-Twenty-eight states, along with the District of Columbia, New York City, and Montgomery County offer their own EITCs.
-Washington, DC's EITC is the most generous in the nation.
-It offers 40 percent of the federal credit (while some states offer as low as 3 percent) and cash refunds when your credit exceeds your cash obligation.
-The DC EITC was recently expanded to reach childless workers (workers without children as well as non-custodial parents), a large share of whom are not typically eligible.
+In 2023, the federal EITC program along with the federal Child Tax Credit helped lift an estimated 6.4 million people out of poverty.
+Thirty-one states, along with the District of Columbia, Puerto Rico, New York City, San Francisco, and Montgomery County in Maryland, offer their own local EITCs.
+Washington, DC's EITC is among the most generous in the nation.
+In 2024, the DC EITC was 70 percent of the federal credit (while some states offer as low as 3 percent) and cash refunds when your credit exceeds your cash obligation.
+Over the years, the DC EITC was recently expanded to reach childless workers (workers without children as well as non-custodial parents) and some immigrant taxpayers who file taxes using Individual Tax Identification Numbers, a large share of whom are not typically eligible for the federal EITC.
 Learn more.

 Photo: Irina on Unsplash